BurdetteLamar/markdown_helper/README.md

 ## How It Works

-The markdown helper reads a markdown document (template) and writes another markdown document.
+The markdown helper is a preprocessor that reads a markdown document (template) and writes another markdown document.

 The template can contain certain instructions that call for file inclusions and image resolutions.

-## Commented or Pristine?
+### Commented or Pristine?

 By default, the output markdown has added comments that show: